day8/re-frame/docs/dominoes-live.md

 Notes:

-  - ignore the lower box.
-When defining a function, the return value is not interesting.
+  - because `defn` doesn't return anything of interest, you can ignore that yellow box below the code.
-  - current time is obtained with `(js/Date.)` which is like `new Date()` in javascript
+  - the current time is obtained with `(js/Date.)` which is the equivalent of `new Date()` in javascript.
-  - uses `rf/dispatch` - the re-frame API is aliased as `rf` in the namespace declaration above
+  - uses `rf/dispatch` - the re-frame API is aliased as `rf` in the namespace declaration in the first few lines of the namespace.

 <div class="cm-doc">
 (defonce do-timer (js/setInterval dispatch-timer-event 1000))